How To Buy Bitcoin & Ethereum: A Beginner's Guide

-Buying bitcoin is the easiest way to join the biggest economic revolution since the invention of paper money.
+Buying bitcoin or ethereum is the easiest way to join the biggest economic revolution since the invention of paper money.
 Fortunately, gone are the days when purchasing your coins required expert-level IT skills and weeks of waiting.

 Choosing where to buy: this will depend on the availability in your country and your general preferences regarding anonymity, price, speed and security.